Isabel de Clare, 4th Countess of Pembroke

 Isabel de Clare, suo jure 4th Countess of Pembroke and Striguil (c.
-1172 – 11 March 1220), was an Anglo-Irish noblewoman and one of the wealthiest heiresses in Wales and Ireland.
-She was the wife of William Marshal, 1st Earl of Pembroke, who served three successive kings as Marshal of England.
+1172 – 11 March 1220), was an Anglo-Norman and Irish noblewoman who was the daughter of Aoife MacMurrough and Richard de Clare and one of the wealthiest heiresses in Wales and Ireland.
+She was the wife of William Marshal, 1st Earl of Pembroke, who served four kings as Marshal of England.
 Her marriage had been arranged by King Richard I.

 Family inheritance

 Isabel was one of two known legitimate children of Earl Richard "Strongbow".
 Isabel may have been older than her brother Gilbert, who was born in 1173 but died a teenager soon after 1185, at which point Isabel became the heir to her parents' great estates in England, Wales and Leinster.
-Her mother was the daughter of Diarmait Mac Murchada, the deposed King of Leinster and Mór ingen Muirchertaig.
+Her mother was the daughter of Diarmait Mac Murchada, the deposed King of Leinster and Mór Ní Tuathail.
 The latter was a daughter of Muirchertach Ua Tuathail and Cacht ingen Loigsig.
 The marriage of Strongbow and Aoife took place in August 1170, the day after the capture of Waterford by the Cambro-Norman forces led by Strongbow.

 Isabel's paternal grandparents were Gilbert de Clare, 1st Earl of Pembroke, and his wife Isabel de Beaumont.
 Deprived of his father Gilbert's estate of Pembrokeshire by the king in 1153 when he succeeded as a child, Richard Strongbow continued to assert he was an earl, but took his title as Striguil (the Welsh name for the lordship of Chepstow, the centre of his estates in the southern March of Wales).
 The earldom of Pembroke was not forgotten, however, and in 1199 it was recreated and awarded to Isabel's husband, William Marshal, undoubtedly on the basis of Isabel's hereditary claim to it.
 In this way, Isabel could be said to be the successor in the earldom of Pembroke to her grandfather Gilbert, the first earl, especially as her husband before 1199 was meticulous in referring to her as 'Countess Isabel'.

 Isabel was described as having been "the good, the fair, the wise, the courteous lady of high degree".
 She allegedly spoke French, Irish and Latin.
 After her brother Gilbert's death, Isabel became one of the wealthiest heiresses in the kingdom, owning besides the titles of Pembroke and Striguil, much land in Wales and Ireland.
 She also had a hereditary claim on the numerous castles on the inlet of Milford Haven, guarding the St George's Channel, including Pembroke Castle.
+She had her own personal seal, showing her in a dress, long mantle and pointed wimple whilst holding a falcon.
+A plaster cast of her seal is in the collection at the British Museum.

-She was a ward of King Henry II, who carefully watched over her inheritance, and who we find in 1189 had confided her to the keeping of Ranulf de Glanville chief justiciar of England.
+Isabel was a ward of King Henry II, who carefully watched over her inheritance, and who in 1189 had confided her to the keeping of Ranulf de Glanville, chief Justiciar of England.